About

 the team.

-Beyond the three founders, we're building out a small early team to help with field outreach, health data, and brand as we move toward the summer pilot.
+Beyond the three founders, a small early team is forming across outreach, health data, and brand as we move toward the summer pilot.

 Aaron

-Wilson alum.
-Helps with trainer and academy outreach across LA, OC, and SD — supporting the team's in-person presence with the operators we're building this for.
+Helps with trainer and academy outreach across LA, OC, and SD, supporting our in-person presence with the operators we're building this for.

 Luna